Social Media and the Elderly

 - Eye strain

-- Neck/back pain causing by wrong sitting position
+- Neck/back pain caused by wrong sitting posture

-- Using social media before going to bed can cause sleep deprivation
+- Using social media before going to bed can cause insomnia

 - Lack of exercise